 Mary Kavanagh engages different modes of representation, structuring the nuclear as a totalizing concept rather than as a singular event or period in this unique show that looks at current conditions of invisibility.

 This annual Indigenous art exhibition from Making Treaty 7 is back for it’s second year and this time it will be travelling to a few incredible venues in Calgary.
-Make sure you take time to explore it this fall.
-Some of the works on exhibit are listed for sale an all proceeds go to the
+Make sure you take time to explore it this fall and maybe find a piece or two to purchase.

 See the world’s most spectacular animals like never before!
 This rarely seen perspective guides visitors through skeletons, muscles, organs, and circulatory systems of a variety of animals.